Handyman vs. general contractor in California, which do you actually need?

 FAQ

-Yes if the project is under $500 combined labor and materials, and the cabinets are a like-for-like swap with no electrical or plumbing relocation.
-A full kitchen remodel with new cabinets, countertops, plumbing relocation, and electrical changes almost always exceeds $500 and is a C-5 cabinet contractor or B General Building job.
+A like-for-like swap with no electrical or plumbing relocation is generally handyman scope.
+A full kitchen remodel with new cabinets, countertops, plumbing relocation, and electrical changes is a general-contractor job.

 Do I need a general contractor for a bathroom remodel?

-If you are keeping the plumbing and electrical in place and only replacing fixtures, tile, and paint piece by piece, a handyman can do most of it under the $500 rule per task.
-A full gut-and-redo with moved drains, new electrical circuits, and permit-required work needs a licensed general or bathroom specialist.
+If you are keeping the plumbing and electrical in place and only replacing fixtures, tile, and paint piece by piece, a handyman can do most of it.
+A full gut-and-redo with moved drains, new electrical circuits, and permit-required work needs a general or bathroom specialist.

 Is a handyman cheaper than a contractor?